nocsysmonitor/monitor-bpf-c/README.md

 NOTE:
 1. Use {command} --help for more information.

-2. Need to mount bpf fs first, i.e., mount -t bpf bpf /sys/fs/bpf/.
+2. Need to mount bpf fs first, i.e., mount -t bpf /sys/fs/bpf/.

 3. To unload BPF kernel program correclty, use "kill -TERM {pid}" to stop the process.